MicrosoftDocs/bot-docs/articles/bot-service-resources-upgrade-to-v3.md

 <!-- TODO: Remove outdated code
 To update your bot code to version 3.0, complete these steps:

-1. Update to the latest version of the [Bot Builder SDK](https://github.com/Microsoft/BotBuilder) for your bot's language.
+1. Update to the latest version of the [Bot Framework SDK](https://github.com/Microsoft/BotBuilder) for your bot's language.
 2. Update your code to apply the necessary changes, according the guidance below.
 3. Use the [Bot Framework Emulator](~/bot-service-debug-emulator.md) to test your bot locally and then in the cloud.